jorge-cardoso/jorge-cardoso.github.io/index.md

 Facebook has written a very interesting paper on [Understanding Inference at the Edge](https://research.fb.com/wp-content/uploads/2018/12/Machine-Learning-at-Facebook-Understanding-Inference-at-the-Edge.pdf)([slides](https://amld-prd.s3.eu-central-1.amazonaws.com/qwe1xb1o1w5361n7ut10q2keqv4o)).
 The main proposition is that AI models are currently trained in datacenters, but to improve user experience models need to run at the edge.
 This will enable a lower  latency and lower dependency on network connectivity.
 Vertical integration is key.

+Another interesting example of Edge AI (Device AI may be a better term) comes from Google.
+[GBoard](https://en.wikipedia.org/wiki/Gboard) is a smartphone keyboard software that does not use centralized retraining of AI models.
+Instead, smartphones retrain local models and send model changes to a central system.
+Changes are integrated into a new model which is pushed back to customer devices.
+This federated learning approach guarantees privacy and a lower power consumption.

 AI for Networks